Persecution of Yazidis: Kurdistan Region

 According to a report by Human Rights Watch, the Kurdish authorities have used heavy-handed tactics against the Yazidis and was accused of kidnapping and beating two Yazidi men belonging to the Yazidi Movement for Reform and Progress who criticized the actions of the authorities.
 After the Kurdish authorities kidnapped them, they gave them two options, either they would accept that they were Kurds or they would confess that they were "terrorists".
 In addition, the Kurdish officers asked which language they speak.
 When the Yazidis replied "Yazidi", they were further tortured.

 There have also been some demographic changes in Yazidi-majority areas after the fall of Saddam.
-In the Sheikhan area, which is considered a historic Yazidi stronghold, the Kurdish authorities have settled Sunni Kurds to strengthen their claim that it should be included within the Kurdistan Region.
+In the Sheikhan area, which is considered a historic Yazidi stronghold, the Kurdish authorities have allegedly settled Sunni Kurds to strengthen their claim that it should be included within the Kurdistan Region.
 In modern times, Kurdistan Region is accused of taking over traditional Yazidi settlements.

-According to Yazidi activists reports, since 2003 about 30 Yazidi women and girls were kidnapped and forcibly married with members of the Kurdish security force Asayish.
+According to Yazidi activists reports, from 2003 to 2012, around 30 Yazidi women and girls were kidnapped and forced into marriage with Asayish members.

 Ideological basis

-All of the massacres of the Yazidis were committed by the Muslim side.
 During their history, the Yazidis have mostly been under the pressure of their Muslim neighbors, which led to violence and massacres at times.

 Kurdish muftis have given the persecution of Yazidis a religious character and they have also legalized it.
 Also Kurdish mullahs such as Mahmud Bayazidi viewed the Yazidis as unbelievers.

 Yazidi view of the persecutions

 Remembering persecution is a central part of Yazidi identity.
 The Yazidis speak of 74 genocides of them in their history and call these genocides "Farman".
 The number of 72 Farman can be derived from the oral traditions and folk songs of the Yazidis.
+"Farman" meant "decree" in Persian, and referenced the decrees given by the Ottoman government targeting the Yazidis, which were so numerous that the Yazidis began to interpret the word as having meant genocide.
 The last Farman is number 74 and denotes the genocide of the Yazidis by the IS terrorists.